lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 ###### Study time
 1. Insert new rows at fruit_company_drivers using the COPY command and the drivers.csv file.
-2. Export fruit_company_drivers to a txt file with header Continue your exploration of data import and export with these exercises.
+2. Export fruit_company_drivers to a txt file with header, and delimiter.
-Remember to consult the PostgreSQL documentation at https://www.post​gresql​ .org/docs/current/static/sql-copy.html for hints:
 3. Write a WITH statement to include with COPY to handle the import of an imaginary text file whose first couple of rows look like this: id:movie:actor
 50:#Mission: Impossible#:Tom Cruise
 4. Using the table us_counties_2010 you created and filled in this chapter, export to a CSV file the 20 counties in the United States that have the most housing units.
 Make sure you export only each county’s name, state, and number of housing units.
-(Hint: Housing units are totaled for each countyin the column housing_unit_count_100_percent .)
+(Hint: Housing units are totaled for each county in the column housing_unit_count_100_percent .)
 5. Imagine you’re importing a file that contains a column with these values:
 17519.668
 20084.461